salkuadrat/slide_drawer/README.md

 ### Custom Content Drawer

-In the previous example, you use items to let the SlideDrawer generate menu inside the drawer.
+In the previous example, you use items to let the SlideDrawer generate menu in the content drawer.
-You can also use your own widget to set as the content drawer.
+You can also use any other widget as the content drawer.

 ```
 home: SlideDrawer(